 DIG DEEPER: We curated four guided learning paths on guns and gun violence to help you learn about the subject through a distinctly Christian lens.

 Few Christian books can integrate and appeal to Scripture without sounding preachy, pretentious, or perfunctory.
 Even more so when an author takes on a polarizing subject such as guns.
 And yet this is what Michael W. Austin’s God and Guns in America excels at.
 Biblically rooted as well as logically sound, Austin’s approachable writing style…

 Pastor James Atwood, who passed away in 2020, called gun violence the most important theological issue for the American church.
-His conviction is rooted in Mark 12:28-34 where Jesus says the most important commandment is to love God and love your neighbor.
-Atwood says you cannot love God and not love your neighbor, they are…
+His conviction is rooted in Mark 12:28-34 where Jesus says the most important commandment is to love God and your neighbor.
+Atwood says you cannot love God and not love your neighbor, they are fundamentally…

 We have read many books on gun violence– one that details a prophetic Christian call towards gun violence (Beating Guns), one that tells a personal shooting survivor’s story (When Thoughts and Prayers Aren’t Enough), and one that details the enormous mental, economic, and physical cost of gun violence (Collateral Damage).
 Children Under Fire carves a different…